EPDM Roofing Membrane

 Mechanically Attached EPDM System–

 A mechanically attached system is a more popular approach where the EPDM panels are attached using either round plates or batten strips to the roof deck.
-A mechanically attached membrane roof system is lightweight and ideal for all building sizes and configuration.
+A mechanically attached membrane roof system is lightweight and ideal for all building sizes and configurations.

 Fully Adhered EPDM System–